-The Programmable Tone Pair Detector includes two separate tone detectors (see Figure 10).
-The first detector will set bit 6 of the Status Register for as long as a valid signal is detected, the second detector sets bit 7, and bit 10 of the Status Register will be set when both tones are detected.
+The Programmable Tone Pair Detector includes two separate tone detectors (see Figure 10a).
+The first detector will set bit 6 of the Status Register to '1' for as long as a valid signal is detected.
+The second detector sets bit 7 to '1' and bit 10 of the Status Register will be set to '1' when both tones are detected.